 — During one of our projects, we decided to automate as many manual tests as possible.
 We implemented a continuous integration and continuous delivery (CI/CD) system and automated acceptance tests.
 Our goal was to ensure that the product could be delivered right after the build.
 At the same time, we weren’t particularly interested in low-priority test cases that weren’t included in the acceptance checklist.

-With help from developers, our team created an automated pipeline and ran all the test cases through automated acceptance tests.
+With help from developers, our team created an automated pipeline using top QA automation tools and ran all the test cases through automated acceptance tests.